Visa Options for Studying in New Zealand – Students Visa

 • Dentistry and medicine tend to be the most expensive degrees – NZ$75,000 per year.

-Unfortunately, there are few scholarships available for international students studying in New Zealand, and those that are on offer are for PhD students.
+Unfortunately, there are few scholarships available for international students studying in New Zealand, and those that are offered are typically for PhD students.

-• Students can work in New Zealand while on study permit for only 40 hours per fortnight
+• Students can work in New Zealand while on a study permit for only 40 hours per fortnight.

-• There are no medical and social benefits.
-You will need to avail an overseas health cover
+• There are no medical or social benefits.
+You will need to obtain an overseas health cover.

-• After completing the course, the government offers work permit but only for one or two years according to the pursued course
+• After completing the course, the government offers a work permit but only for one or two years, depending on the pursued course.

-• Individuals on the study permit or work permit cannot apply directly for the citizenship
+• Individuals with a study permit or a work permit cannot apply directly for citizenship.

-• Pay scale is not as high as that of permanent residence status holders.
+• The pay scale is not as high as that of holders of permanent residence status.

-• Some educational programs especially run for New Zealand citizens and permanent residence status holders only
+• Some educational programs are mainly run for New Zealand citizens and permanent residents only.

-• Cannot avail any loan from the New Zealand government
+• Cannot avail of any loan from the New Zealand government

-• Individuals are to pay international student tuition fee which is very high as compared to New Zealand citizens or permanent residence status holders
+• Individuals are to pay the international student tuition fee, which is very high as compared to New Zealand citizens or permanent residence status holders

-• Individuals on study permit can bring their dependent with them but the dependent cannot work but only study 20 hours per week
+• Individuals on a study permit can bring their dependents with them, but the dependents cannot work, but only study 20 hours per week

 • Individuals will have to secure an IELTS overall band score of 5.5, 46 in TOEFL and 42 in PTE-Academic